gnoff/react-everscroll/README.md

 **Infinite Scrolling** becomes trivial, simply add new data to the index prop.
 Everscroll will invoke `onEndReached` prop so you know when to query for more data.

+## Dependencies
+Assumes use of Babel or similar tool for ES6 to 5 transpiling and JSX compilation Component also currently depends on Immutable and lodash though these could be removed with a little effort (pull request if interested)

 ## Usage
 ```js
 function renderRow(ID){